 Evelyn's Park — Bellaire, TX

-Good to know: splash pad, playground, log climbing area, hillside slides, bayou-themed play area, shade trees, picnic areas, on-site café.
+Good to know: splash pad, playground, log climbing area, hillside slides, bayou-themed play area, shade trees.

 Parent tip: The splash pad is seasonal and can run Tue–Sat 1–7 PM and Sun 1–6 PM — double-check the city site for the current year's schedule before a dedicated splash pad trip.